 #1 – Financial Restructuring

-This happens mostly when the company’s sales start declining.
-So if earlier the company was mostly structured with debts, then with sales taking a hit it will be difficult for the company to pay its fixed interest every year.
-In that scenario, the company’s try to reduce debt and increase equity as inequities no fixed payments are required.
+It happens mostly when the company’s sales start declining.
+So if earlier the company was mostly structured with debts, then with sales taking a hit, it will be difficult for the company to pay its fixed interest every year.
+In that scenario, the company’s try to reduce debt and increase equity as inequities; no fixed payments are required.